anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 cgroups and namespaces (in Linux), in order to provide a service within which container images can be executed.
-It also makes use of the infrastructure resources, such as compute, storage, networking and other I/O devices, abstracted by the Container Host OS, based on API instructions from the kubelet.
+It also makes use of the infrastructure resources, such as compute, storage, networking and other I/O devices, abstracted by the Node node OS, based on API instructions from the kubelet.

 There are a number of different container runtimes.
 The simplest form of runtimes, the low-level container runtimes, only manage the operating system capabilities,